zafileo23/squad-builder/README.md

 ## todo

-- Determine style
-    - Find/build player icon SVGs
-        - Dot
-        - Jersey
+- Backup rendering logic
-    - Find/build soccer field SVGs
+    - Display on field

-- Build formation renderning logic
-    - Displaying correct information
-        - Player name
-        - Editable
+        - Correct positioning
+        - Different styling to differentiate backups
-    - Support for 2 backup players
+    - Support for 2 backup players in side tab
-        - Make changes to context json
-        - Surface it in formation component
+       - Not allow more than 2 backups
-        - Apply styling
+       - Change button styling
+       - + and - for backups

 - Build formation screenshotting logic
     - Find library for converting svg to png